-This guide uses the Lead Data Export policy, a legacy policy that's provided for all customers in the Salesforce UI, as the running example.
+This guide uses the Lead Data Export policy as the running example.
+This example is a legacy policy that was provided for all customers in the Salesforce UI in orgs created before the Spring '20 release.
+Orgs created after the Spring '20 release no longer include these policies.
 Check out the Follow Along with the Lead Data Export Example sections, which highlight parts of the example to explain the accompanying conceptual information.